Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 ```shell
 azd up
 ```
+ > [!WARNING]
- > WARNING: when you run `azd up` multiple times to redeploy infrastructure, make sure to set the following parameters in `infra/main.parameters.json` to `true` to avoid container apps images from being overridden with default "mcr.microsoft.com/azuredocs/containerapps-helloworld" image:
+ > When you run `azd up` multiple times to redeploy infrastructure, make sure to set the following parameters in `infra/main.parameters.json` to `true` to avoid container apps images from being overridden with default "mcr.microsoft.com/azuredocs/containerapps-helloworld" image:

 ```json
 "apiAppExists": {